jamesroutley/vim-logbook/README.md

 # vim-logbook

 vim-logbook is a minimalist vim plugin which makes keeping a programming logbook easier.
-I find that keeping a logbook improves my focus, debugging and learning.
+I find that keeping a logbook improves my learning, debugging and focus.

 I've [blogged about keeping a
 logbook](https://routley.io/tech/2017/11/23/logbook.html), and I highly